Avi-Kenny/SimEngine/README.md

 # simba
- A Simple But Powerful Simulation Framework
+ A simple but powerful simulation framework

 Currently in development; check back soon...